 Today, there are more than 40 coal-pits within the city limits.
-A major integrated coking, iron-smelting, and steel-making plant makes modern Donetsk one of the largest metallurgical centers in Ukraine.
+Donetsk is one of the largest metallurgical centers in Ukraine.

 Donetsk is a very green city, there are a lot of beautiful parks and boulevards.
 A botanic garden is open all year round.
 A special place is taken by a park of forged figures where annual European blacksmiths’ competition takes place.
 Reconstruction of the river Kalmius embankment was finished in 2009.

-The pollution made by city plants which are concentrated on a small territory and the plants of Donetsk agglomeration form steady smog and it covers the city with dark violet smoke almost all year round.
+The pollution made by city plants concentrated on a small territory and the plants of Donetsk agglomeration form steady smog.
+It covers the city with dark violet smoke almost all year round.

 Heavy air pollution is partly compensated by a lot of greenery and flowers.
 Over a half of the total city territory is occupied by greenery.
 The micro climate is favored by 30 ponds and water reservoirs with the total territory over 600 hectares, both within the city and in its outskirts.

-Artem street from the railway station to the steelworks is the main Donetsk attraction.
-The street with main shops, hotels, administrative buildings is 5.5 miles (9 km) long.
+Artem Street running from the railway station to the steelworks is the main Donetsk attraction.
+This street with a lot of shops, hotels, administrative buildings is 5.5 miles (9 km) long.

 There are 254 officially registered monuments of cultural heritage in the city.
 In 2009, it returned the status of the city where there is at least one rose per person.

-There are about 140 museums and museum rooms in the city.
+There are about 140 museums and museum rooms in Donetsk.